Our LNG and bio-LNG bunkering vessels and carriers

 Principal Particulars

-Type: LNG feeder and carrier
+Type: LNG and bio-LNG feeder and carrier

 Delivery: June 2017